craftercms/docs/source/developers/plugins/studio/plugin-projecttools-example.rst

 Crafter Studio Project Tools Plugin Example
 ===========================================

-|siteConfig| contains tools that site administrators use for daily activities.
+|projectTools| contains tools that site administrators use for daily activities.
 For more information
-on the available tools in |siteConfig|, see :ref:`navigating-project-tools`
+on the available tools in |projectTools|, see :ref:`navigating-project-tools`

 .. image:: /_static/images/developer/plugins/site-plugins/studio-project-tools.png
    :align: center